gjpelletier/get_glorys/README.md

 Scripts to extract daily GLORYS model output from the Global Ocean Physics Reanalysis between 1/1/1993 to 12/31/2020

-by Greg Pelletier (gjpelletier@gmail.com) for standalone use (https://github.com/gjpelletier/get_glorys)
+by Greg Pelletier | gjpelletier@gmail.com) | https://github.com/gjpelletier/get_glorys

 These scripts are used to download from: